vineetbansal/Python-Bootcamp/README.md

 - Basic Plotting with Matplotlib

-Class 3 (Wednesday, August 15, 2018)
+**Class 3** (Wednesday, August 15, 2018)

+- Python Programming (contd.)
   - Tuples
   - Dictionaries
   - Object Oriented Programming in Python

-Class 4 (Thursday, August 16, 2018)
+**Class 4** (Thursday, August 16, 2018)

-- Numpy
+- Scientific Computing with Numpy
 - Data Exploration with Pandas

-Class 5 (Friday, August 17, 2018)
+**Class 5** (Friday, August 17, 2018)

-- Putting it all together - An end-to-end Linear Regression Example
+- Putting it all together
+  - An end-to-end Linear Regression Model with Numpy/Pandas/Scikit-Learn/Matplotlib
 - Where to go from here?